wandahangFY/YOLOv11-RGBT/README.md

 ## News:
 - 2025-04-18  Add CTF [CTF](https://github.com/DocF/multispectral-object-detection)
 - 2025-05-31 New multi-spectral object detection dataset with arbitrary number of channels
+- 2025-06-18  Added the access link for the paper [YOLOv11-RGBT](https://arxiv.org/abs/2506.14696)
+- 2025-06-18 Correction: This framework is applicable to all pixel-aligned images, not limited to multispectral images only, but also including depth maps and SAR images, etc.

 ## Supported image formats（use_simotm）:
 1. uint8: 'Gray'  Single-channel 8-bit gray-scale image.  channels=1 ,  yaml   ch: 1